Doing business in the United Kingdom

 Unlike the position in some jurisdictions, it is necessary for a company to be dominant before its unilateral conduct can be criticised.
 There is no concept of dependency.

-Mergers are regulated by the Competition and Markets Authority (CMA) under Part III of the Enterprise Act 2002.
+Mergers are regulated under Part III of the Enterprise Act 2002, by the OFT and the Competition Commission (CC).
+By April 2014, mergers will be regulated by the Competition and Markets Authority (CMA).
 In certain narrow cases of public interest, the Secretary of State is also involved in the decision-making process.

 The UK has a wide definition of merger.
 It includes not only obtaining legal control, but also de facto control and obtaining material influence.
 The acquisition of material influence through voting rights or by other means may be sufficient and has been found at shareholdings below 18%.
 Therefore, many minority investments and participations are to be assessed as if they were mergers in the regular sense, providing the jurisdictional thresholds below are met.

-A transaction may be investigated by the CMA if the merger meets either the:
+A transaction may be investigated by the OFT if the merger meets either the:

 Share of supply test.
 This is met if the transaction creates or enhances a 25% share of supply or purchases in the UK or a substantial part of the UK.